 Are you in the market for an electronic health record (EHR)?
 Finding the right EHR for your behavioral health organization can be a daunting task.

 There are many EHR options that offer a wide range of features and capabilities.
-It can be difficult to know which one would suit your facility best.
+It can be difficult to know which one would suit your operation best.

-Researching different EHR vendors, designs and functions is an important first step.
-As much information that is available on the internet, though, there is no better way to learn about an EHR than seeing it in action.
+When researching different EHR vendors, looking at designs and functions is an important first step.
+There’s no better way to learn about an EHR’s functionality than seeing it in action.

 An EHR software demo is the best way to get an idea of how an EHR works, and how well it would fit your facility’s needs.